-Unfortunately, some few of these cases believe that if you don’t change your life in an instant, then you haven’t had a “real” awakening.
+Unfortunately, some few of these cases believe that if you don’t change your life in an instant, then you haven’t had a “real” sexual awakening.

-More often than not, this process of awakening takes day, weeks, years, or even decades to fully mature into a completely changed life, in fact, I’m not sure the process is ever really finished.
+More often than not, this process of sexual awakening takes day, weeks, years, or even decades to fully mature into a completely changed life, in fact, I’m not sure the process is ever really finished.
 In that regard, it’s very much like the Christian life.
 While it only takes an instant to make a decision for God, it will take us the rest of our life to learn how to live out that changed life.

 Now, some get a bit frustrated with this.
-They know their spouse has had an awakening, they know that the other understands what life should be like, but it is very hard for some to break old habits.
+They know their spouse has had a sexual awakening, they know that the other understands what life should be like, but it is very hard for some to break old habits.
 For example: My wife is having a very hard time giving up her gatekeeper habits.
 Don’t get me wrong, we have a great sex life:

 - We have sex frequently (2-3 times per week)